 Baba always said that false egoism is the great impediment to realization of Divine Truth.
 Yet, he was careful to show what is the remedy for false egoism.
 His teaching is full of the methods for curing this malady, through love, holding to a Master, etc. But Baba was also careful to not be misunderstood.
 For Baba does not recommend as a cure for false egoism the equally egoistic imitations of humility in the guise of false modesty, self-hatred or self-flagellation, which are obviously psychologically and spiritually binding in their own right.

 Here are some surprising quotes by Baba on the subject of true humility.
-They come far from exhausting all that Baba said on this marvelous subject.
+They come far from exhausting all that Baba said on this interesting subject.

 Beware of modesty.
 Modesty, under the cloak of humility, invariably leads one into the clutches of self-deception.
 Modesty breeds egoism, and man eventually succumbs to pride through assumed humility.
 (Meher Baba's Call, September, 1954)